lauracamacholeon/motivos-test/README.md

 ## Technical Decisions

-### NgRx Entity
+**NgRx Entity**
 Manages the motivos collection with built-in `addOne`, `updateOne`, `removeOne` and `selectAll` — no manual array manipulation anywhere.

-### Standalone Components
+**Standalone Components**
 No NgModules.
-Simpler dependency graph and better tree-shaking.
+Simpler dependency graph and better tree-shaking out of the box.

-### Signals for UI State
+**Signals for UI State**
 Filter text, modal visibility and selected motivo live in Angular signals instead of the store.
 This keeps a clear boundary between server state (NgRx) and ephemeral UI state (signals).

-### Lazy Loading
+**Lazy Loading**

-The motivos feature loads on demand via `loadComponent` in the router.
-No eager loading of feature code on app start.
+The motivos feature loads on demand via `loadComponent` in the router — no eager loading of feature code on app start.

-### forkJoin for Catalogs
+**forkJoin for Catalogs**

-The `tipo` and `tipo_motivo` dropdowns are fetched in parallel in a single `loadCatalogs` effect using `forkJoin`, reducing waterfall requests.
+The `tipo` and `tipo_motivo` dropdowns are fetched in parallel in a single `loadCatalogs` effect using `forkJoin`, reducing waterfall requests to one round trip.

-### Single Environment File
+**Single Environment File**
 No `fileReplacements` needed since both dev and prod point to the same API base URL.
 Can be split when a local mock server is introduced.

 ---